DCAN-Labs/automated-subset-analysis/src/README.md

 - ### `make_average_matrix.py`

 Accepts paths to `.nii` data files, then creates new `.nii` files with the average values of the originals.
 Each group's average matrix is saved into its own new `.nii` file.
 The output matrices will have the same dimensions as the original `.nii` files, but each point in the average matrix will have the average of all of the values at the same point in the input matrices from a group.
-Using this script on every matrix in group 1 provides the `--matrices-conc-1` file to use in `automated_subset_analysis.py`.
-The same applies to group 2 and `--matrices-conc-2`.
+Using this script on every matrix in group 1 provides the `--group-1-avg-file` file to use in `automated_subset_analysis.py`.
+The same applies to group 2 and `--group-2-avg-file`.

+- ### `make_average_and_subsets.py`

+This script is simply a wrapper to run `make_average_matrix.py` on two groups, and then run `automated_subset_analysis.py` using the new average matrices.
+Immediately after `make_average_matrix.py` finishes running, `automated_subset_analysis.py` will correlate the newly created average matrices with subsets of the two groups, and then produce exactly the same outputs that you would expect from running `automated_subset_analysis.py` normally.

+- ### `asa_submitter.py`

+This script is another wrapper, but for a different reason: Instead of running two scripts in a row, this runs many instances of `automated_subset_analysis.py` at once for improved speed.
+It was written to run a batch job using the [slurm job scheduler](https://slurm.schedmd.com) on the Exacloud server, so it may not work on using other servers or job schedulers without minor changes to the code.

 - ### `conan_tools.py`